 Koye has also recently appeared at the Court of Appeal in WH Smith Travel Holdings Limited v Twentieth Century Fox Home Entertainment Limited EWCA Civ 1188 (led by Stephen Cogley QC).
 In this case, the Court of Appeal considered whether the relationship between two parties to a sale and long-term sale agreement was such as to form a running account, and if so, the effect to which that affected the burden of proof.

 He has also assisted on a number of cases, including T&L Sugars Ltd v Tate & Lyle Industries Ltd EWHC 2696 (Comm) (assisting Yash Kulkarni), a dispute arising out of the sale of Tate & Lyle’s European sugar business.

 Koye has substantial experience in respect of energy disputes.
 During his time at the litigation team of an energy multinational, Koye advised on various matters, which are largely confidential, but which included issues such as:

 Koye has also been recently instructed in respect of oil and gas trading agreements.
 In particular, he is instructed in

 Koye acts in wide ranging commodities cases, his experience in-house within the litigation team of an energy multi-national put him at the heart of commodities disputes and international trade.
-Koye also regularly provides assistance and advice in respect of GAFTA arbitrations.
+Koye also regularly provides assistance and advice in support of GAFTA arbitrations.